This feature must be enabled in the settings. To do so, follow this helpsheet.

 The subscription is in progress

 In this example, it is March 10th.
 The next invoice pending payment is March 17th.
-If the member cancels their subscription today, it will be stopped after the March 17th invoice.
+If the member cancels their subscription today, it will be stopped from the March 17th invoice included.

-The member will still have to pay their March 17th invoice and will benefit from their subscription until April 17th (excluded).
+The member won’t have to pay their March 17th invoice and will benefit from their subscription until March 17th (excluded).

 The subscription has just started